marmark88/Diabetic-Retinopathy-Classification/README.md

 It combines two publicly available Kaggle datasets, handles class imbalance, and evaluates performance using Top-K accuracy, precision, recall, F1-score, confusion matrices, and ROC-AUC curves.

 ---
+## Paper

+The full report for this project is included in the main directory.

 ## Datasets